Kjersten Nett, R.D., L.D.

 A common food intolerance is to lactose — the main sugar in milk products.
 If you have a lactose intolerance, your body has difficulty digesting lactose, causing symptoms of bloating, abdominal pain and sometimes diarrhea.

 Other intolerances that are sometimes confused with food allergy include:

-- Food poisoning causes by bacteria that contaminate the food
+- Food poisoning causes by bacteria that contaminate food

-- Elimination diet.
-A limited elimination diet is removing the suspected food allergen from your diet under the direction of your doctor for a few weeks.
-You then add the food item back into your diet to see if the symptoms return.
+A limited elimination diet is removing the suspected food allergen from your diet under the direction of your health care professional for a few weeks.
+You then add the food item back into your diet to see if symptoms return.

-- Oral food challenge.
 During this test, conducted in your allergist's office, you are given small, but increasing amounts of the suspect food.
-Your doctor watches you to see whether a reaction occurs.
+Your health care professional watches you to see whether a reaction occurs.
 A reaction only to suspected foods confirms the diagnosis of a food allergy.
 If you don't have a reaction, you may be able to include that food in your diet again.

 Unfortunately, those with food allergies cannot be cured.
 You can only prevent the symptoms by avoiding the foods that cause a reaction.
 If you come into contact with a food that causes a minor allergic reaction, you can often use an antihistamine to reduce the symptoms.

 For severe reactions, you may need an emergency epinephrine injection or a trip to the emergency department.
 You should always wear a medical alert bracelet or necklace.
 Seek medical care if you suspect you are having an allergic reaction.